ibretsam/CurrencyConverter/development-log.md

 #### Day 4: Core Development Begins

-With a clear roadmap, I dived into implementing the core functionality on day four.
+With a clear vision, I dived into implementing the core functionality on day four.
 The first major task was creating the `NetworkManager` class, which acts as the backbone for API interactions.
 To ensure robustness, I incorporated error handling using a custom `NetworkError` enum.
 This decision was driven by the need to handle various network scenarios gracefully.

-While working on caching, I designed the `StorageService` class to manage data storage using `UserDefaults`.
-I also prioritized user-centric design by enabling the app to remember currency preferences across sessions.
+While working on caching the exchange rate, I designed the `StorageService` class to manage data storage using `UserDefaults`.
+I also prioritized user-centric design by enabling the app by saving last chosen currency by user using the `StorageService` class I've just written.

 The `CurrencyConverterViewModel` was the next focus.
 This component became the central hub for managing app state.
 It includes functionality for:
 - Loading exchange rates from cache or fetching them from an API.